alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 "After coming to this world, the reason why I haven't done much is to use this time to study the history of this world!"

-"I noticed that the human history of Sanctuary has many records for your high-level paradise. if I remember correctly, you Archangel of Justice Tyrael, and your brother Archangel Imperius, Archangel of Hope - Auriel, Archangel of Destiny - Itherael, and Archangel of Wisdom - Malthael your five archangels formed a council of angels called Angus, which ruled the entire high heaven and continued to fight against demons."
+"I noticed that the human history of Sanctuary has many records for your High Heaven. if I remember correctly, you Archangel of Justice Tyrael, and your brother Archangel Imperius, Archangel of Hope - Auriel, Archangel of Destiny - Itherael, and Archangel of Wisdom - Malthael your five archangels formed a council of angels called Angus, which ruled the entire High Heaven and continued to fight against demons."

 "That's right, what's wrong with that?"
 Tyrael asked aloud.